CP1404/Practicals/prac_05/README.md

     **VCS > Git > Pull** then click **Pull**.
     You should now be on your local master branch and see all your up-to-date work.

 All done!
 *What did you learn from this?*

 To read more about Pull Requests:
 [https://help.github.com/articles/using-pull-requests/](https://help.github.com/articles/using-pull-requests/)

-Not all done :) Now on to more practice programming...
+Not all done :)
+Now on to more practice programming...

 # Practice & Extension Work

-1. Convert parallel lists into a dictionary...

-    Recall that it's possible to represent information in the form of parallel lists where the indices determine how the information is related across lists.
-For example:

-    ```python
-    names = ["Jack", "Jill", "Harry"]
-    dates_of_birth = [(12, 4, 1999), (1, 1, 2000), (27, 3, 1982)]
-    ```

-    This means Jack was born on 12/4/1999, Jill was born on 1/1/2000, and Harry was born on 27/3/1982.
-    Write a program using a dictionary instead of the above parallel lists that allows the user to enter the date-of-birth details for 5 people, and have it display their individual ages.
-    **Hint:** you can **split()** a string like "12/4/1999", as we did in the lecture last week.

-2. Write a function that takes two parallel lists as input parameters and returns a dictionary where keys are from the first list and the values are from the second.
-Use the above example as a test case.
+## Practice

+1. Write a program that uses a dictionary to store and look up your friends' names and addresses.
+    Assume you don't have many friends :) and none of them share the same name (this means the name can be the unique key for the dictionary).
+    Create a simple menu for your program, which should allow you to do the following (remember to implement this incrementally, one bit at a time):

+    - Enter a new name & address
+    - Change an address for an existing entry
+    - Print the address for a name you choose

-3. In practical 1, you should have created an electricity bill estimator using constant values for the tariff amounts like:
+2. In practical 1, you should have created an electricity bill estimator using constant values for the tariff amounts like:

     ```python